USEPA/workshops/lessons/01_basics.md

 - [Exercise 1.3](#exercise-13)

 ## Code
 Before we get started, the code for all three lessons has been consolidated into a single R script.
 If you'd like, download [`r1_intro_code.R`](https://raw.githubusercontent.com/USEPA/region1_r/master/lessons/r1_intro_code.R) and follow along during the live coding.
-Be sure to save it as a `.R` file.
-It will want to save it as text...

 ##Working with R and RStudio
 Over the last several years, RStudio has become a very popular IDE (integrated development environment) for R. In addition to interacting with the R Console, RStudio has many extras built in including version control integration, package building, reproducible research, de-bugging, and built-in text editor with smart highlighting and code completion.
 This is the environment we will be using for the workshop and should set you up for continued learning with R.